Strichtarn

 Strichtarn ("Line Camouflage") was a military camouflage pattern developed in East Germany and used from 1965 to 1990.
 The pattern was also used by several other militaries and non-state forces, notably in Africa.

+The camo pattern is sometimes known as raindrop pattern.

 History

 East German Border Guard soldiers at the Berlin Wall in 1989.

+United States Air Force airman prepare to assault Vance Airbase troops in OPFOR scenario.

 The Strichtarn was adopted by East Germany in 1965 in service with the National People's Army (NVA) to replace the Flächentarn, also called Blumentarn, which had been adopted in 1958.
 The NVA decided to adopt a new camouflage pattern in order to address problems with East German forces appearing too similar to those of the Soviet Army.
 In East German service, the new pattern was known as "Kampfanzug 64". ("Combat Suit 64").
 The pattern very closely resembles the Czechoslovak Rain Pattern, which itself borrowed from Wehrmacht-era patterns.

 The practical effectiveness of Strichtarn is borderline at best, when compared against British Disruptive Pattern Material or US military's M81 BDU in the same environment.
 The new uniform patterns were issued to the NVA during the late 1960s, and were later supplied in large numbers to communist movements throughout Africa.

 East Germany also supplied Strichtarn in large amounts to communist guerrilla movements throughout Africa, where it was known as "rice fleck" camouflage.

 Design

-Strichtarn was designed with broken vertical red-brown lines on a grey-green field, which was also known as the raindrop pattern.
+Strichtarn was designed with broken vertical red-brown lines on a grey-green field.
 The patterns made for the Strichtarn consisted of Type 1, which was made from 1965 to 1967, and the Type 2, which was made from 1967 to 1990.

 The pattern is also seen as helmet covering for the M56 helmet although not as common as the helmet net with natural camouflage.